 Presenters: Mariel Caballero, moderator, Program Manager II, Santa Clara County Probation Department; Charmayne Moran, Program Manager II, Neighborhood Safety/Services Unit (NSU), Santa Clara County Probation Department; Jennifer Puthoff, California Well-Being Project Manager, Santa Clara County Department of Family and Children’s Services; Cha See, School Linked Services, Santa Clara County Behavioral Health Services Department

 We are lucky to live in a county that values and supports its children and families.
-Come learn about how three important community-wide initiatives – School Linked Services, The Neighborhood Safety/Services Unit and the California Well-Being Project –are partnering to help our children and families with the greatest need to thrive.
-Learn about how you can play a role in these efforts.
+Learn about how three important community-wide initiatives – School Linked Services, The Neighborhood Safety/Services Unit, and the California Well-Being Project – are partnering to help our children and families with the greatest need to thrive.
+Learn about how you can play a role in these effort.

 10 Steps to a Healthier You!
 Opportunities to Build Healthier Lifestyles for Children